-The Cobbler and the Elves as told
+- ☐ The Cobbler and the Elves as told

+- by Brandi Chase (Book & Audio CD)

-- My Father Runs an Excavator
+- ☐ My Father Runs an Excavator

 - ...and I do too! by Brandi Chase

-- Read-Along Audio CDs
+- (Book & Audio CD)

-- Books about machines and construction
+- Books about machines and

+- construction

 Dramatic Play Center

 Activity - The Dramatic Play Center becomes a bookstore.
 Children place books in baskets and on shelves for customers to enjoy.
 Provide chairs and a table for relaxing and reading.